acalvino4/twig-nullsafe/README.md

 > **Note**
 > By building and testing this POC, I came to understand the existing behavior and abilities of Twig better, and decided that this functionality is not actually that valuable relative to what's possible already.
 Hence, I will not be developing this any more unless convinced otherwise.
 Read my reasoning [here](https://github.com/twigphp/Twig/issues/3260#issuecomment-1540765585).
 >
 > There are also probably a lot of edge cases that this doesn't handle quite right, so while it is not recommended for production, perhaps it will inspire a more robust implementation.
+But perhaps not, as to do this right, I think it actually would require modifications to core, as opposed to an extension. ('`.`' is parsed by the core subscript expression parser, as opposed to an operator as is used here, and it would make the most sense to handle '`?.`' in the same place).

 ## Usage